One in five cut back on energy use as cost of living rises

 It is likely to cause pain for millions of households, especially those with less insulation which will need to burn more gas to stay warm.

-More than 86% of households in England use gas to heat their homes, according to figures from 2019.
+More than 86 per cent of households in England use gas to heat their homes, according to figures from 2019.

 But poorly insulated homes are a lot more costly to heat.
 Average fuel costs in 2019 – before the massive spike – were £1,057 for well-insulated homes